OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 ## 2 Kings 6:17

 Then Elisha prayed and said,
-“Lord, please open his eyes, so that he may see.”
+“Lord, kindly open his eyes, so that he may see.”
 And the Lord opened the servant’s eyes, and he saw;
 and behold, the mountain was full of horses and chariots of fire all around Elisha.